bbmegd/mail-campaign-server/README.md

 "# mail-campaign-server"

-This a spring boot application.
+This is a spring boot application.
 You should run "mvn install" to install packages.

 To use this program please write your email address and your password into application.properties file.
 Your email address should be gmail account and you should "Allow Less Secure App" from this link